Holly Robinson Peete: Career

 Robinson began co-hosting The Talk, a CBS daytime talk show, on October 18, 2010.
 In this forum, Robinson was known for expressing herself through her ethnicity and being especially vocal about African American issues and, since her son Rodney is affected by it, autism.
 In April 2011, Robinson hosted a weekly series on The Talk promoting autism awareness.

 After serving on The Talk for its first season, Peete along with Leah Remini were released from the show.
 Failure to ever disclose why the two were let go brought on a great deal of audience criticism of the show, as well as protests from the stars' fans.
 Sharon Osbourne, Peete's former co-host on The Talk, reasoned why the two former hosts were released from the program in a guest appearance on The Howard Stern Show, criticizing both Peete and Remini.
 In early 2021, Osbourne was later embroiled in a scandal for her remarks made on The Talk to Sheryl Underwood, leading to Osbourne's termination from the program.
 During Osbourne's scandal and termination, both Peete and Remini took to social media to reproach Osbourne over her behaviors, additionally pointing out that they were on the receiving end of similar behaviors by Osbourne.
 Osbourne responded with threats of defamation lawsuits against both women, but ultimately did nothing.

 Peete hosted the 42nd NAACP Image Awards, alongside Wayne Brady, on March 4, 2011.

 The Peete family starred in a reality TV series on OWN, entitled For Peete's Sake from 2016 to 2017.
-The series followed the lives of Peete and her husband Rodney as they juggle career choices with their family life.This was followed by a similar Hallmark Channel reality series Meet the Peetes, which also ran for two seasons from 2018 to 2019.
+The series followed the lives of Peete and her husband Rodney as they juggle career choices with their family life.
+This was followed by a similar Hallmark Channel reality series Meet the Peetes, which also ran for two seasons from 2018 to 2019.

+In 2023, Peete competed in season nine of The Masked Singer as "Fairy".
+After besting Malin Akerman as "Squirrel" and Lele Pons as "Jackalope" on "Sesame Street Night", she was eliminated on "Country Night" alongside Alexa Bliss as "Axolotl".
+Peete also made some references to her father's work on Sesame Street.

 Personal life

 On June 10, 1995, Robinson married Rodney Peete, a National Football League quarterback.
 He proposed by surprising Holly during an episode of Hangin' with Mr. Cooper on October 7, 1994.
-They have four children: twins, daughter Ryan Elizabeth Peete and son Rodney Peete, Jr. (born October 17, 1997), and sons Robinson Peete (born August 11, 2002), and Roman Peete (born February 25, 2005).
+They have four children: twin boy and girl born in 1997, and sons born in 2002 and 2005.

-One of their twins, Rodney Jr., was diagnosed with autism at age three.
-Robinson played baseball for Sierra Canyon School (2017-2019), the same school where Bronny James and Zaire Wade play basketball.
+One of their twins was diagnosed on the Autism spectrum at age three in 2000.

 After her father was diagnosed with Parkinson's disease, Robinson and her husband co-founded the HollyRod Foundation, which is dedicated to help find a cure for the disease, as well as for autism, and assist those living with the conditions.

 In September 2012, Nestle's Carnation Breakfast Essentials announced they had teamed up with Robinson, featuring her as the spokesperson for the brand.
-On October 4, 2012, Robinson was inducted as an honorary member of Alpha Kappa Alpha sorority.
+On October 4, 2012, Robinson was inducted as an honorary member of the Alpha Kappa Alpha sorority.